 Ash bats gained popularity because this type leads to a very balanced and well-rounded bat.
 It’s also quite lightweight, which is an important factor for those players who prioritize bat speed.

-An Ash bat is preferred for a contact hitter; you gain a huge amount of control from its lightweight and gives a hitter much more flexibility.
+An Ash bat is preferred for a contact hitter; you gain a huge amount of control from its lightweight and give a hitter much more flexibility.

 If you use an ash bat properly and look after it well, it can last for a long while; but the main issue with ash is durability.